fanofxiaofeng/cglib-basic-demo/NoOp.md

 gradle -PmainClass=com.demo.AppV2 :app:run
 ```

+The result is as follows.
 ![result.png](pic/v2/result.png)

-We can that a class file is generated as expected.
+We can see that a class file is generated in the specified path as expected.
 ![child.png](pic/v2/child.png)

 The decompiled result is as follows.